Steven Oleksy: Playing career

 Proving a solid addition to the Sound Tigers' defense, Oleksy was signed as a free agent for the following 2012–13 season in the AHL with the Hershey Bears on July 2, 2012.
 After 55 games with the Bears and ranking third among AHL defensemen in penalty minutes, Oleksy was signed to his first NHL deal with the Bears' affiliate, the Washington Capitals, on a three-year two-way contract on March 4, 2013.
 He was then immediately recalled to the Capitals.
 In his NHL debut, he registered an assist for the Capitals in a 4–3 comeback victory over the Boston Bruins on March 5.

 On July 1, 2015, Oleksy left the Capitals as a free agent and signed a one-year, two-way contract with the Pittsburgh Penguins.
 On June 12, 2016, he won the Stanley Cup as a member of the Penguins.
 After the game he drank his first ever sip of alcohol out of the cup.
 During the 2016–17 season, he started a second season in Scranton before he returned to NHL action, appearing in 11 games with Pittsburgh for 1 assist.
 On March 1, 2017, Oleksy was included in a trade by the Penguins, alongside Eric Fehr and a fourth-round pick in 2017, to the Toronto Maple Leafs in exchange for Frank Corrado.
-He was directly assigned to AHL affiliate, the Toronto Marlies.
+He was directly assigned to their AHL affiliate, the Toronto Marlies.

 On July 2, 2017, Oleksy secured a two-year, one-way contract as a free agent with the Anaheim Ducks.
 During the second year of his contract in the 2018–19 season, while with the Ducks AHL affiliate, the San Diego Gulls, he was traded for a second time to the Toronto Maple Leafs in exchange for Adam Cracknell on December 10, 2018.
-He appeared in a further 23 regular season games with the Marlies posting 2 goals and 5 points.
+He appeared in a further 23 regular season games with the Marlies, posting 2 goals and 5 points.

-With his NHL contract concluded, Oleksy as a free agent from the Maple Leafs went unsigned over the summer.
-On September 27, 2019, he agreed to return to former AHL club the Wilkes-Barre/Scranton Penguins, signing an initial professional tryout contract to begin the 2019–20 season.
+After his NHL contract expired, Oleksy went unsigned over the summer.
+On September 27, 2019, he agreed to return to his former AHL club, the Wilkes-Barre/Scranton Penguins, signing an initial professional tryout contract to begin the 2019–20 season.
 Oleksy was released from his tryout before appearing in a game with the Penguins and was signed to an ECHL contract with the Toledo Walleye on October 15, 2019.
 He made 36 appearances in his return with the Walleye before leaving North America to sign a contract in Europe for the remainder of the season with Austrian club, EHC Black Wings Linz of the EBEL, on February 7, 2020.

-In Summer 2021, he re-signed a contract with the Toledo Walleye of the ECHL before being traded to the Orlando Solar Bears.
+In November 2021, he signed with the Toledo Walleye of the ECHL before being traded to the Orlando Solar Bears in January 2022.

+Oleksy re-signed with the Solar Bears for the 2022-23 season, but only appeared in four games between November 4 and November 11, 2022.

+On December 5, 2025, Oleksy returned to professional hockey, joining the Jacksonville Icemen of the ECHL for a pair of weekend home games.